Take the Fork, the Roaring Fork

 One of the best things about this area is that you can also fish several other rivers.
 There's always the Fryingpan, and there's also the Colorado and Crystal Rivers, not to mention all of the area small mountain lakes and streams.
 This region offers a variety of fishing, and plenty of activities to keep your non-fishing friends happy - hiking, biking, shopping, touring, 4WD'ing, or soaking (in the hot springs).

-- Click here to buy an ebook on CD The Colorado River: A Fly Fisher's Guide by Al Marlowe and Karen Christopherson which includes color maps and info on the Colorado and its main tributaries (Blue, Eagle, Fraser, Roaring Fork, Fryingpan and Fraser).
+- Click here to buy an ebook The Colorado River: A Fly Fisher's Guide by Al Marlowe and Karen Christopherson which includes color maps and info on the Colorado and its main tributaries (Blue, Eagle, Fraser, Roaring Fork, Fryingpan and Fraser).
 The book is over 170 pages and includes info on access, flies, hatches, and more.....

 - Click here to buy topo maps for this area.
 You need maps 127 and 128 which will cover a good portion of the area.